Houston Truck Accident Lawyers

 Who Can Be Held Responsible for a Truck Accident?

 In a typical car accident, liability often lies with one of the drivers.
-When an accident is caused by a commercial truck, though, there may be many more parties that bear some or all the liability for the crash.
+When an accident involves a commercial truck, however, there may be many more parties that bear some or all the liability for the crash.

 - The truck driver, who can be held liable for negligent or reckless operation of the commercial motor vehicle